RoboStack/robostack.github.io/docs/GettingStarted.md

 We have also extended support to the [Pixi](https://pixi.sh/latest/) package manager, which builds upon the foundations of, and maintains compatability with the Conda ecosystem.
 [Here](https://pixi.sh/dev/switching_from/conda/) is a comparison of how Pixi works when compared to Conda/Mamba.

 You can install Robostack using either Micromamba or Pixi.
 We recommend using Pixi for any new installations.
+Note that the instructions for Conda and Micromamba are virtually identical apart from the installation.

 === "Micromamba"
     ## Install Micromamba